 Other forms of enforcement

 There are also other forms of enforcement less commonly used.
-These include sequestration (under which the assets of the defaulting spouse are seized and placed under the control of a sequestrator appointed by the court), bankruptcy (under which the defaulting spouse is made bankrupt, though matrimonial orders are not provable in bankruptcy, oral examination (whereby the defaulting spouse is required to attend court and be examined by a court official so as to disclose details of their financial position) and registration in the Magistrates Court (whereby the order is registered in a Magistrates Court which then takes over responsibility for enforcement of the order).
+These include sequestration (under which the assets of the defaulting spouse are seized and placed under the control of a sequestrator appointed by the court), bankruptcy (under which the defaulting spouse is made bankrupt, though matrimonial orders are not provable in bankruptcy, oral examination (whereby the defaulting spouse is required to attend court and be examined by a court official so as to disclose details of their financial position) and registration in the Family Court (whereby the order is registered in a Family Court which then takes over responsibility for enforcement of the order).

 Enforcing an order abroad

 It is sometimes necessary to enforce orders overseas.
-A variety of conventions exist which provide for the registration and enforcement of maintenance orders made in this country abroad and vice-versa.
+A variety of conventions exist which provide for the registration, recognition and enforcement of maintenance orders made in this country abroad and vice-versa.
 This is known as reciprocal enforcement.
 Under some treaties maintenance is defined purely as periodical payments.
 Under others, it also includes capital lump sums.
 The reciprocal enforcement proceedings available in each case depend on the terms of the convention or other arrangements in place between this country and the other country concerned.